Kettle

 - kettle.inc.php

-The web/API application's front controller will be located in public/index.php
+The web/API application's front controller will be located in public/index.php and

-the main script for the CLI application will be located in script/myapp
+the main script for the CLI application will be located in script/myapp (named

-according to the provided <namespace>
+according to the provided <namespace> value.)

 After the application files and folders are copied over, you will be asked if you would like to configure a database.
 Follow those steps to configure a database and create the database configuration file.